Teaching & Learning Services

 Teaching and Learning Services, with approval of Faculty Senate, created the Distance Education Policy & Process in 2018.
 The policy includes definitions of both hybrid and online instructional types, the role of Teaching and Learning Services, and requirements and expectations for distance education faculty and courses, including the qualifications, course development process, quality review, course ownership, and faculty compensation.

-According to Higher Learning Commission’s Guidelines for the Evaluation of Distance Education, “Faculty responsible for delivering the on-line learning curricula and evaluating the students’ success in achieving the on-line learning goals are appropriately qualified and effectively supported.”
+According to Higher Learning Commission’s Guidelines for the Evaluation of Distance Education, “Faculty responsible for delivering the online learning curricula and evaluating the students’ success in achieving the online learning goals are appropriately qualified and effectively supported.”
 In 2018, FLC launched its training course for faculty teaching in online and hybrid courses.
-The training course, Designing for Impact in Distance Education, is a 15-week course that prepares instructors for with the necessary skills to successfully teach online.
-It runs every fall and spring semester.
+The training course, Designing for Impact in Distance Education, is a 15-week course that prepares instructors with the necessary skills to successfully develop and deliver online learning.
+It runs every fall and spring semester, as well as during the summer based on participation.
+Faculty are eligible to receive a stipend for development of a new online course upon successful completion of the requirements outlined in the policy and the Online Course Development Agreement.

 Visit the Registrar’s Office Website for the most current list of approved distance education courses at FLC.